Police Officer Dragged By Vehicle In Northwest Baltimore

-BALTIMORE WJZ — A Baltimore police officer was struck by a vehicle and dragged down a street Tuesday evening in Northwest Baltimore, authorities said.
+BALTIMORE WJZ — A police officer was placed on life support Tuesday night after he was struck by a vehicle and dragged down a street in Northwest Baltimore, authorities said.

 The officer was taken to Shock Trauma to receive treatment for his injuries.
 His condition was not immediately known.

-The witnesses said they ran up to the officer as he was lying in the street and all they could see was an officer surrounded by blood.
+Witnesses said they ran up to the officer as he lay in the street and all they could see was an officer surrounded by blood.

 #BREAKING: